Arm Virtual Hardware Version 2.2.0

 Continuous Integration (CI) workflow

-1. Local development is done by engineers on local machines using common embedded tools such as Keil MDK with AVH FVP models used for MCU simulation.
-See AVH FVPs on Desktop for details.
+1. Local development is done by engineers on local machines using common embedded tools such as Keil MDK with Arm FVP models used for simulation.
+See FVPs on Desktop for details.
 The software can also be already prepared for real hardware as explained in Migration to Physical Hardware.

-2. Code repository is used as a source code management system for synchronization, storage and version control.
-For example GitHub.
+2. A code repository is used as a source code management system for synchronization, storage and version control.

 Learn more about benefits from CI workflow at Continuous Testing.